 Character Chemistry 4/10

-Acting 4/10 (Blake Lively is so not ready to carry a movie by herself…to her defense, she was given a pretty awful script with some of the worst dialogue I’ve seen in years…as awful as she was, the supporting actors in this film made Lively look like Meryl Streep)
+Acting 4/10 (Blake Lively is not quite ready to carry a movie alone.
+To her defense, she was given a pretty awful script with some of the worst dialogue I’ve seen in years; as awful as she was, the supporting actors in this film made Lively look like Meryl Streep)

 Screenplay 4/10 (OMG…)